Small business- How We Survived Thought Covid-19

-The third reason is, they are prepared.
-Actually, in 2018, they hurricane left them with no electricity for ten days.
-After they successfully got through those days, COVID-19 didn’t seem so daunting.
+The third reason is, we are prepared.
+I am giving SBDC (Small Business Development Center) credit for that.
+Actually, in 2018, the hurricane left us with no electricity for ten days.
+After we successfully got through those days, COVID-19 didn’t seem so daunting.
 The management team quickly got online with the CDC, Centers for Disease Control, and found out what they recommend.
 This is a daily routine.

 The fourth reason is the facility.
-Fortunately they have a 27,000 square foot facility.
+Fortunately we have a 47,000 square foot facility.
 The employees can easily be space six feet or more from each other.
-They are required to wear masks and temperature is taken at arrival.
-They were able to change the model slightly, disallowing guests to be touring the facility.
-Watch the hard drives being shredded is no longer a practice.
-The basic model still remains the same.
+Employees are required to wear masks and temperature is taken at arrival.
+The owners were able to change the model slightly, disallowing guests to be touring the facility for now.
+Individuals watching their hard drives being shredded is put to a halt temporarily.
+The basic model still remains the in place.
 When the pandemic is over, who knows what changes need to come about.